Raseshwari/todos-node-api/README.md

 # todos-node-api
 This is a todo list API built using NodeJS, Express, MongoDB, Mongoose and JWT.
 By using this API registered users can perform CRUD operations on their todo-list.
 User authentication is done using JWT.
 The API is deployed on Heroku.
+This API uses the MLab hosted on AWS EC2 instance as its API.

 Please find below different routes which can be used to consume data from the API.

 GET /todos - this route fetches the todos stored in the database https://todos-nodejs-api.herokuapp.com/todos